-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are covered in Sections 5(a) or (b).

-Benefit Description You pay pay Inpatient hospital High Option Standard Option Room and board, such as: • Ward, semiprivate, or intensive care accommodations • General nursing care • Meals and special diets \$100 per admission, except nothing for maternity care delivery \$300 per admission, except nothing for maternity care delivery Notes: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood, limited to whole blood, red cell products, cryoprecipitates, platelets, plasma, fresh frozen plasma, and Rh immune globulin Collection, storage, and processing of autologous blood for covered scheduled surgery whether or not the units are used Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Physical, occupational and speech therapies Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
+Benefit Description Уол pay Inpatient hospital High Option Standard Option Room and board, such as: • Ward, semiprivate, or intensive care accommodations • General nursing care • Meals and special diets \$100 per admission, except nothing for maternity care delivery \$300 per admission, except nothing for maternity care delivery Notes: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood, limited to whole blood, red cell products, cryoprecipitates, platelets, plasma, fresh frozen plasma, and Rh immune globulin Collection, storage, and processing of autologous blood for covered scheduled surgery whether or not the units are used Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Physical, occupational and speech therapies Observation care Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
 The need for anesthesia, by itself, is not such a condition.
+For observation care associated with an emergency room visit, see Section 5(d) Emergency services/Accidents.